 Eventually, 95% of all convicts will be released from prisons or jails.
-This year more than 600,000 men and women will return to communities in the United States.
+That is roughly more than 600,000 per year in the USA.

 Approximately 2 out of 3 released inmates will commit crimes again, but only 40% who receive Christian training in prison will.